 Make it vegan by omitting the feta cheese, replacing this with chopped olives for added savouriness.

-Make it a main by adding one can of drained and rinsed chickpeas after the brown sugar.
+Make it a main by adding one can of drained and rinsed chickpeas along with the feta and oranges.
 Recipe Adapted from Julie Goodwin Cookbook - Master Chef Australia.